 ESTATE ADMINISTRATION LAWYERS

-An Estate is typically distributed based on the instructions of the Will.
-If the person who has passed without a Will, this is known as “intestate.”
-Ontario’s Succession Law Reform Act sets out how the Estate will be divided and distributed.
-In understanding Ontario’s Succession Law Reform Act, the legal team at Tailor Law will outline the distribution of the Will and will detail various scenarios in which different parties could be entitled to making claims of the Estate.
+An estate is typically distributed based on the instructions of the will.
+If the person who has passed is without a will, this is known as “intestate.”
+Ontario’s Succession Law Reform Act sets out how the estate will be divided and distributed.
+In understanding Ontario’s Succession Law Reform Act, the legal team at Tailor Law will detail the distribution of the will and outline various scenarios in which the involved parties could be entitled to make claims of the estate.

-An executor is someone who is tasked with dividing an Estate and covering any debts that the Testator (the person who has left the Will) may have had, using the Estate’s resources.
-An Estate must be administered according to Ontario’s Succession Law Reform Act.
-Some of the duties that Executors of Estates have, are to apply for probate, distribute the Estate to beneficiaries, and to sell any real estate as per the testator’s wishes.
+An executor is someone who is tasked with dividing an estate and covering any debts that the testator (the person who has left the will) may have had, using the estate’s resources.
+An estate must be administered according to Ontario’s Succession Law Reform Act.
+Some of the duties that Executors of Estates have are: applying for probate, distributing the estate to beneficiaries, and selling any real estate as per the testator’s wishes.

-Additional Responsibilities of the Executor of the Estate:
+Additional responsibilities of the executor of the estate include:

-- Open an Estate bank account to account for expenses
+- Opening an estate bank account to manage expenses;

-- Arrange the funeral (unless the Will states otherwise)
+- Arranging the funeral (unless the will state otherwise); and

-- Pay any taxes and/or debts that the deceased left
+- Paying any taxes and/or debts left by the deceased.